- Consumer Disclosures

 Financial Aid Counselor

-AUA offers a limited number of scholarships to students who meet its scholarships criteria.
+AUA offers a limited number of scholarships to students who meet its scholarship criteria.
 For more information about the scholarships that AUA offers, please click here.

 Financial Literacy is the ability to understand and analyze your finances and your financial opportunities.
 The decisions you make now, from choosing which student loan to borrow and how much to borrow, to how you use a credit card, will affect you for years after you graduate.
-AUACOM’s Office of Student Services provides debt management and counseling.
-Feel free to contact the Office for this service.
+Contact our financial aid office at [email protected] or visit our Financial Literacy pages for more information.

 STUDENT HEALTH, VACCINATION, AND IMMUNIZATION REQUIREMENTS